Are You Making These Diet Mistakes?

 Some of the better Fad Diets to follow include:

 - Mediterranean Diet – This is more of an eating pattern than a diet.
 It is highly sustainable and focuses on healthy fats, whole grains, reduced red meat, and heavy fruits and vegetable consumption.
-This eating pattern is a great option for improved overall health.
+This eating pattern may be a great option for improved overall health.*

 - Whole 30 – This is an elimination diet that requires dieters to remove all allergens or potential food allergens from their diet for 30 days and then slowly reintroduce.
 Again, this diet isn’t designed for weight loss, but to determine any food sensitivities.
 However, food sensitivities that go unaddressed can lead to inflammation and weight gain in the body, along with other health concerns.*

 Foods that provide vitamin D include: fatty fish, like tuna, mackerel and salmon.

 An advanced all-in-one multivitamin for women with over 25 essential vitamins & minerals.
 Designed to provide a set of daily nutrients a woman needs for overall support.*

 - Complete formula including vitamin A, B, C, D, E, K, and biotin, folate, iodine, magnesium, omega-3, along with activated minerals

 - Powered with real whole foods and organic herbs